DomainDrivenArchitecture/c4k-forgejo/doc/BackupAndRestore.md

 * we use restic to produce small & encrypted backups
 * backup is scheduled at `schedule: "10 23 * * *"`
-* Gitea stores files in `/data/gitea` and `/data/git/repositories`, these files are backed up.
+* Forgejo stores files in `/data/gitea` and `/data/git/repositories`, these files are backed up.
 * The postgres db is also backed up

 ## Manual init the restic repository for the first time